Fully Funded MFA Programs

 Benefits Offered: Tuition, health insurance

 "Creative Writing has been a vital part of the Vanderbilt English Department for nearly a century," reads the first sentence on Vanderbilt's website.
-Indeed, as one of the top-ranked and most generous programs in the country, Vanderbilt's MFA in creative writing is designed to foster the talents of talented writers and poets.
-Located in Nashville, Tenessee, Vanderbilt is a melting pot of progressive Southern culture and creative energy.
-This program offers full funding to incoming students, but during the second year, students are given the opportunity to teach a beginner's creative writing workshop for one semester.
+Unquestionably, Vanderbilt's MFA in creative writing stands among the nation's most esteemed and munificent programs, devised to cultivate gifted authors and poets.
+Nestled in Nashville, Tennessee, Vanderbilt epitomizes a harmonious fusion of avant-garde Southern culture and artistic vigor.
+The program extends comprehensive financial support to new enrollees; however, in their second year, students acquire the prospect of instructing an introductory creative writing workshop for a single term.

 Washington University in St. Louis